 - 1. Establish standardized criteria and review procedures. - 2.
-Perform comprehensive and timely protocols reviews, based on: - a. assessment of laboratory design, physical facilities and containment levels (based on risk group) - b. assessment of the facility's procedures and practices - c. assessment of the training and expertise of the Principal Investigator (PI) and all personnel involved - Review relevant institutional procedures and practices, including guidelines regarding the competence and training of all investigators using potentially hazardous organisms and materials and procedures for handling such organisms and materials. - 4.
-Suspend or terminate any study where the REC: BEE, or the chairperson on its behalf, considers that any relevant legislation or guidelines are being breached.
-The chairperson/REC: BEE shall report any suspected or alleged noncompliance to institutional standards to the SU Research Integrity Officer. - 5.
-Report its activities and decisions to the Senate Research Ethics Committee on a regular basis. (i.e. minutes of meetings to be tabled at SREC meetings) - 6.
-Perform such other functions as may be delegated to the REC: BEE.
+Perform comprehensive and timely protocol reviews, based on: - a. assessment of laboratory design, physical facilities and containment levels (based on Hazard group), - b. assessment of the facility's procedures and practices, and - c. assessment of the training and expertise of the Principal Investigator (PI) and all personnel involved - Review relevant institutional procedures and practices, including guidelines regarding the competence and training of all investigators using potentially hazardous organisms and materials and procedures for handling such organisms and materials. - 4.
+Suspend or terminate any study where the REC: BES, or the chairperson on its behalf, considers that any relevant legislation or guidelines are being breached.
+The chairperson/REC: BES shall report any suspected or alleged noncompliance to

+- institutional standards to the SU Research Integrity Officer. - 5.
+Report its activities and decisions to SREC on a regular basis, i.e. minutes of meetings to be tabled at SREC meetings. - 6.
+Perform such other functions as may be delegated by SREC or other institutional bodies to REC: BES.